MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke.md

 Centralizing services that can be shared by multiple workloads in a single location can be cost efficient.

 Use the [Azure pricing calculator][azure-pricing-calculator] to estimate costs.
-Other considerations are described in the Cost section in [Azure Architecture Framework][AAF-cost].
+Other considerations are described in the Cost section in [Azure Architecture Framework][aaf-cost].

 ### Azure Firewall